 - Sudden changes in appetite: Anxiety can affect a dog’s appetite, leading to decreased interest in food or overeating as a coping mechanism.

-- Excessive yawning or lip licking: While these behaviors can be expected, they may also indicate anxiety in dogs when they occur more frequently or in stressful situations.
+- Excessive yawning or lip licking: While these behaviors can be expected, they may also indicate anxiety in dogs when they occur frequently or in stressful situations.

 - Pica: A behavior in which dogs compulsively eat non-food items like rocks, plastic, or fabric.
 Pica can point to anxiety in dogs, as they may consume these items to cope with stress.
-Monitoring your dog’s environment and addressing their concern can help prevent this potentially harmful behavior.

 Dogs suffering from anxiety may also exhibit physical signs that something is amiss.
 Be on the lookout for the following physical symptoms that may indicate your dog is suffering stress: